 Before taking on a life of politics, one must be aware of the potential negative side effects.
 The following is a brief overview:

-Those on a heavy dosage of politics can often find themselves exhibiting symptoms in common with acute schizophrenia.
+Those on a heavy dosage of the political can often find themselves exhibiting symptoms in common with acute schizophrenia.
 This often takes the form of imagining that problems exist when they actually do not.

 In one case study, a patient imagined that the ride-sharing company Uber presented a grave danger to the livelihoods of passengers in the City of London.
 In response, they elected not to renew their license.

 Linked to this patently false view of reality is a denial of contrary information.
 Despite all taxi companies having imperfect practices and instances of abuse, only Uber is singled out as being in violation.
 Politics users appear to pick and choose which information to take into account when putting together policies.

 Whether this is an intended or unintended side effect of politics has not yet been established.
 Regardless, those who are thinking about getting into politics must be wary of any potential schizophrenic effects that may come about as a result of their public office.

 Those who venture into the political realm sometimes suffer extreme and dangerous delusions, often involving themselves.
 Akin to intense psychedelic tripping, symptoms may include believing one is solely capable of solving large-scale social problems.
 For example, one client imagined that it would be possible to “eliminate macho culture” in the country of France merely by the institution of a few freedom-restricting regulations, such as making “wolf-whistling” illegal.